 It is not feasible to provide a comprehensive set of factors or characteristics which would enable fundraisers to always identify an individual who is in vulnerable circumstances.
 We therefore use the checklist set out in ‘Treating Donors Fairly’ (page 10) to help identify signs in verbal and written communications that an individual may be in a vulnerable circumstance (it should be noted some signs are more relevant for verbal communication than written):

 If one or more of these signs are noted, we may contact the donor to assess in more detail whether we believe the donor to be vulnerable.
 This contact would be made in line with our data protection policies and adhering to any communication preferences the donor has stated.

 In some instances a supporter may actively declare their vulnerable status, or a family member of carer will alert PET.
-Where we have been given this information we act upon this, by asking the supporter what kind of communication, if any, is acceptable.
+Where we have been given this information we act upon this, by asking the supporter or their family member/carer what kind of communication, if any, is acceptable.

 If PET has reasonable grounds for believing that a supporter lacks the capacity to make a decision then their donation will not be taken.